 In addition to providing resources and support to our staff in developing their own personal practice of land acknowledgement, the COC is committed to embedding a collaborative, art-based approach.

-The land acknowledgement artwork will be displayed at the Four Seasons Centre for the Performing Arts ahead of all our in-person programming this season.
-In addition, a filmed version and accompanying text will precede COC digital offerings and be shared on the company’s social media channels.
+The land acknowledgement artwork will be displayed at the Four Seasons Centre for the Performing Arts ahead of all in-person programming.
+In addition, a filmed version and accompanying text can be viewed on the COC website, social media channels and before COC digital offerings.

 The vision of each artist is unique, and the COC is committed to supporting commissioned creators with bespoke resources, as befits their goals and artistic practice.
 We understand this requested and necessary support can come in many forms, and we are engaged in ongoing learning around reciprocity and knowledge exchange.